A crossed homomorphism for groups acting on the circle: Introduction

 since $\HHH^2(\hGG;\ZZ) = 0$ (\cite{MR4266358}) and $\HHH^2(\pi_1(\hOm);\ZZ) = 0$.
 It is shown in \cite{2211.07470} that $\HHH^2(\GG;\ZZ)$ is isomorphic to $\ZZ$.

 Several non-trivial actions of $\GG$ on the circle $S^1$ has been constructed (\cite{Cal04}, \cite{MR3852444}, \cite{MR4266358}).
 It was shown in \cite{MR4266358} that any non-trivial $\GG$-action on $S^1$ is semi-conjugate (up to a change of orientation) to the action $\rho_S$ on the simple circle constructed in \cite{MR4266358}.
 In particular, the pullback of the integral Euler class $e \in \HHH^2(\h;\ZZ)$ by a non-trivial action $\rho \colon \GG \to \Homeo_+(S^1)$ is equal to either $\rho_S^*e$ or $-\rho_S^*e$.
 We call this class $\rho_S^*e$ the \textit{Euler class of $\GG$}.
+Related to the Euler class of $\GG$, Calegari and Chen raised in \cite{MR4266358} the following question. \begin{question}[{\cite[Question A.16]{MR4266358}}] What class in $\HHH^1(\hGG;\HHH^1(\pi_1(\hOm);\ZZ))$ is the image of the Euler class in $\HHH^2(\GG;\ZZ)$? \end{question} By Theorem \ref{thm:main_gen} applied to (\ref{seq:birman}) and the action $\rho_{S}$, the crossed homomorphism $k_{\widetilde{\rho_S}}$ provides an answer to the question.
+In this case, the injectivity of $\phi$ implies the following.